 If the first word after a colon begins a complete sentence, capitalize the word.

-Authors should use the capitalized term "Extension" in any context related specifically to any aspect of the U.S. Cooperative Extension System, use the lowercase term "extension" when discussing outreach education in a general way, and use "eXtension" as applicable.
+Authors should use the capitalized term "Extension" in any context related specifically to any aspect of the U.S. Cooperative Extension System.
+Use the lowercase term "extension" when discussing outreach education in a general way.
 Authors should not capitalize Extension program area names (e.g., 4-H/youth development, agriculture and natural resources, community and economic development, family and consumer sciences).
 Authors should capitalize specific Extension program names (e.g., Minnesota's 4-H Science of Agriculture Challenge program).

 Citations and References List

 All submissions must include scholarly citations in APA 7th edition style: in-text citations, accompanied by a References list.

 In general, include an in-text citation in each sentence in which you present information from a source.
 If an entire paragraph is based on one source, it is permissible to find an elegant way to indicate that circumstance without including a formal citation in each sentence.

 For a direct quotation, cite the exact position of the quoted material in the source text.
 Typically, this involves identifying a page number.
 For online sources that do not use page numbers, identify the section and paragraph number.

 For works having one or two authors, include all author names in all citations.
-For works having three or more authors, include only the name of the first author and "et al." If you are citing a work with 21 or more authors, consult the APA 7th edition guidelines (pg.
+For works having three or more authors, include only the name of the first author and "et al." If you are citing a work with 21 or more authors, consult the APA 7th edition guidelines (p.
 286).